MusabZafar/smartGuardian/README.md

 - Restrict the key in Google Cloud Console.
 - Rotate the exposed key.

-### 5. Frontend README Is Still Default Next.js Content

-The frontend README appears to contain the default Next.js starter instructions.

-Recommended fix:

-- Replace it with this project-specific README.
-- Add screenshots.
-- Add API usage examples.
-- Add setup instructions for backend and frontend together.

 ### 6. Geofence Persistence Needs Frontend Integration